Microservices &

 Containers

-We, at iTechOps, use containerisation method to bring multiple apps together into a single virtual space.
+We, at iTechOps, use containerization method to bring multiple apps together into a single virtual space.
 We can access them with a shared operating system.
 So, we can run an application in different environments, without creating a separate version for each use case.
-This way, containerisation greatly reduces the time, effort and cost required during the development process.
+This way, containerization greatly reduces the time, effort and cost required during the development process.
 Moreover, you can release the application in the market quickly.

 Do You Need MicroService Expert?